tiagocostarebelo/javascript-daily-codewar-katas/kata-day026-testing-1-2-3/README.md

 ```

 Mapping is the ideal tool here since you're transforming each element into a new one.
-You don’t actually need an explicit empty-array check — map() already returns an empty array when given one.
+Because map() already returns an empty array when given one, a check for an empty array is not needed.
 Keeping the function small and expressive is the better tradeoff.

 ## Final Solution